e14n/webfinger/README.md

 Gets link data for the address `address` and returns it to function `callback`.

+The `address` argument can be any kind of URL that node.js recognizes;
+acct: and http: and https: URLs are the most likely to work.

 `callback` should take two arguments: `err` for an error, and `jrd` for a JRD representation of the Webfinger data.